 American Sponge Cake: Preheat

-the cold eggs, placing the yolks in one bowl and the whites in another
+the eggs while they are still cold, placing the yolks in one bowl and the whites in another

 bowl.
-Cover the bowls with plastic wrap and bring the eggs to room temperature (about 30 minutes).
+Cover the two bowls with plastic wrap and bring to room temperature (about 30

-sift or whisk the sifted flour with the baking powder and salt.
-Set aside.
+sift or whisk the flour with the baking powder and salt.

-your electric mixer, fitted with the paddle attachment (or use a hand mixer).
+your electric stand mixer, fitted with the paddle attachment (or use a hand mixer).
 Beat

-on high speed until they are thick, fluffy and light
+on high speed until the mixture is thick, fluffy, and light

-colored (when you slowly raise the beaters the batter will fall back into the
+colored (when you slowly raise the beater the batter will fall back into the

 bowl in a slow ribbon).
-Then beat in the vanilla extract, water, and
+This will take about 4 to 5 minutes.
+Then beat in the vanilla extract

 In a clean bowl, with the whisk

-attachment, whip the egg whites until foamy.
-Add the cream of tartar and
+attachment, whip the egg whites and cream of tartar, on medium low speed, until

-continue beating until

 soft peaks form.
-Gradually add the 1/3 cup (65
+Gradually add the remaining 1/3 cup (65

-grams) of sugar and continue beating until the egg whites are shiny
+grams) of sugar and continue beating, on medium high speed, until the egg whites are shiny

-mixture at a time) and gently but quickly fold (with a wire whisk or rubber
+time) and gently but quickly fold (with a wire whisk or rubber spatula) the

-Then gently fold a little of the beaten egg whites into the batter to lighten
+gently fold a little of the beaten egg whites into the batter to lighten it, and

 Bake in preheated oven for